albertostefanelli/academic_website/content/post/sublime_ride.md

 Table: Some features comparison between LaTex, R-Studio, and Sublime

 With some minimal tuning, you can have all the advantages of a modern text suit without losing the integration with R-Studio and Pandoc.
-In other words, you can use Sublime as your main working tool to program, update websites or repositories, and writing scientific papers, small and large technical reports, blog posts, or even newspaper articles.
+In other words, you can use Sublime as your main working tool to program, update websites or repositories, and write scientific papers, small and large technical reports, blog posts, or even newspaper articles.
 Bear in mind that a basic knowledge of R, R-Markdown and shell console is required.

 ### What I need to start: 10 easy steps